Parents Bill of Rights For Data Privacy and Security

 The parents bill of rights for data privacy and security shall state in clear and plain English terms that:

-(1) A student’s personally identifiable information cannot be sold or released for any commercial purposes;
+(1) A student’s personally identifiable information (PII) cannot be sold or released for any commercial purposes;

-(2) Parents have the right to inspect and review the complete contents of their child’s education record;
+(2) Parents have the right to inspect and review the complete contents of their student’s education record stored or maintained by an educational agency;

-(3) State and federal laws protect the confidentiality of personally identifiable information, and safeguards associated with industry standards and best practices, including but not limited to, encryption, firewalls, and password protection, must be in place when data is stored or transferred;
+(3) State and federal laws, such as NYS Education Law 2-d and the Family Education Rights and Privacy Act, that protect the confidentiality of student’s PII, and safeguards associated with industry standards and best practices, including but not limited to, encryption, firewalls, and password protection, must be in place when data is stored or transferred;

-(4) A complete list of all student data elements collected by the State is available for public review at fortplain.org or by writing to 25 High Street, Fort Plain, NY 13339; and
+(4) A complete list of all student data elements collected by the State is available for public review at fortplain.org or by writing to Data Privacy Officer, 25 High Street, Fort Plain, NY 13339; and

-(5) Parents have the right to have complaints about possible breaches of student data addressed.
-Complaints should be directed to David Ziskin Ed.D., Superintendent of Schools
+(5) Parents have the right to have complaints about possible breaches and unauthorized disclosure of student data addressed.
+Complaints should be directed to:

 25 High Street, Fort Plain, NY 13339